Australia Property For Sale

 - Affordability: Investors can afford entry into major cities like Sydney and Melbourne as the median price of apartments has traditionally been less than the median price of houses.
 Investors get their foot in the door at a great market price, and to have the potential for capital growth by only buying in a rising market, with no holding costs during the 1-2 year construction phase.

 - Positive Cashflow, Capital Growth & Rental Yields: Apartments have shown the same trends as houses for capital growth especially in the major cities of Sydney, Melbourne and Brisbane.
 The population of these major capital cities is growing rapidly – Sydney has grown by over 1 million people in the last 5-years alone.
 More apartment developments are appearing on the skyline to meet the demand for this type of apartment living in the right urban or city location.
 Tenants are also willing to a premium for the extra facilities, views, location and designs that new apartments offer.

 - Depreciation: The claimable losses from your property include the building and plant & equipment write-offs over 40 years.
 These depreciation claims on new apartments can give maximum tax benefits to the investor and make what appears to be a negatively geared property into a positive cash flow property after tax benefits.
 Strata fees, letting costs, and property management costs are also tax deductible.

-Apartment living is now part of the Australian landscape.
-Buyers can now view the best properties in Australia on Spacious.
-Spacious helps investors minimise investment risk, information asymmetry, and moral hazard by only working with Australian stock exchange listed real estate companies.
+Apartment living is now part of the Australia property landscape.
+Buyers can now view the best Australia properties on Spacious.